-Many free-lance translators and interpreters start to think about retirement too late in their careers, subscribe to schemes that do not suit their needs, or set aside too little to ensure a reasonable income after retirement.
+Many free-lance language professionals start to think about retirement too late in their careers, subscribe to schemes that do not suit their needs, or set aside too little to ensure a reasonable income after retirement.

 Why choose the CPIT?